Jane Hutt: Political career

 She became Minister for Assembly Business and Chief Whip, with additional responsibility for Openness in Government; Communications Strategy; co-ordinating Government policy in relation to children and Equality of Opportunity.
 In the first Cabinet of the Third Assembly, she was appointed Minister for Budget and Assembly Business (31 May 2007).
 In the coalition, Cabinet announced on 19 July 2007 she became Minister for Children, Education, Lifelong Learning and Skills.

-She left the government during the November 2017 reshuffle, but returned as Chief Whip thirteen months later under new First Minister Mark Drakeford.
+She left the government during the November 2017 reshuffle and made her first appearance on the back benches on 14 November 2017.

+She returned to government as Chief Whip on 13 December 2018 new First Minister Mark Drakeford.

 She is the only MS to have served as a Minister in every Welsh Government to date, serving in the cabinet of six First Ministers.

+Hutt stood down as an MS at the 2026 Senedd election.

+Honours

 Hutt was appointed Commander of the Order of the British Empire (CBE) in the 2023 Birthday Honours for political and public service.

 Personal life

 In July 1984, Hutt married Labour councillor Michael Trickey.
 They have two daughters.